Message Passing Interface (MPI)

 The Message Passing Interface (MPI) itself is just a specification for a message passing library.

-There are multiple implementations of this specification, each produced by a different organisation, including OpenMPI and MVAPICH.
-This documentation includes information on the MPI implementations available on ShARC.
-These implementations have been compiled in a way that allows them to make optimal use of the cluster’s high-speed network infrastructure (OmniPath on ShARC).
+There are multiple implementations of this specification, each produced by a different organisation, including OpenMPI and Intel MPI.
+This documentation includes information on the MPI implementations available on Stanage and Bessemer.
+On the Stanage cluster these implementations have been compiled in a way that allows them to make optimal use of the high-speed network infrastructure (OmniPath).
 If you are not sure which implementation to use then try the latest available version of OpenMPI.

 Batch MPI